vipariox/480-Final-Project/README.md

 ## *Data Collection and Preperation*

 In order to answer our question, we collected tweets from Crystal City, Virginia and Long Island City, NY that were discussing Amazon Headquarters.
+We used the following parameters to collect tweets from both locations:

 ### **Collection Parameters**
 #### *Crystal City, Virginia*